NickCrews/llama-cpp-server-python/README.md

 ## Install

 This only currently works on Linux and Mac.
-File an issue if you want a pointer on what needs to happen to make this work.
+File an issue if you want a pointer on what needs to happen to make Windows work.

 For now, install directly from source: